Accessing the Generic Sensors Configuration Screen

 Please read your ECU documentation to see where your Generic Sensors are configured and how to broadcast them in the CANBus stream.

-Label “HGO”.
+Label “HGO” (or 4 characters of your choosing, must not currently exist elsewhere).
 Please ensure in the Configuration Screen that there isnt a Gauge with this Label.
 Duplicates are not allowed.

 An example would be a Coolant Pressure Sensor.
 Lets say you purchased one from Lowdoller Motorsports and its range is 0 thru 100.
 You can create a Label as CLPR, then the Start Value would be 0 and the End Value would be 100.